-8. No person shall sell, promote, distribute or cause to be sold, promoted or distributed, a product or brand element other than a tobacco product that bearsidentical or similar to, or identifiable with, those used for any brand of tobacco product.
+8. Unless otherwise prescribed, no person shall sell, promote, distribute or cause to be sold, promoted or distributed, a product or brand element other than a tobacco product that bearsidentical or similar to, or identifiable with, those used for any brand of tobacco product.